arbor-sim/arbor/doc/co_cable_cell.rst

 Regions can have density mechanisms defined over their extents.
 Density mechanisms are :ref:`NMODL mechanisms <nmodl>` which describe biophysical processes.
-These are processes that are distributed in space, but whose behavior is defined purely by the state of the cell and the process at any given point.
+These are processes that are distributed in space, but whose behaviour is defined purely by the state of the cell and the process at any given point.

 The most common use for density mechanisms is to describe ion channel dynamics,